stephenslab/gtexresults/README.md

 entire Getting Started guide. *Note that setting up Docker requires that you have administrator access to your computer.*

+### 2. Download and test Docker image

-2. Run these commands in the shell, which will download the Docker image if it has not already been downloaded, then run a simple command in the Docker container to check that the container loads successfully.
+Run these commands in the shell, which will download the Docker image if it has not already been downloaded, then run a simple command in the Docker container to check that the container loads successfully.